kanav99/github-java-ctf/README.md

  predicate isSource(DataFlow::Node source) { source instanceof RemoteFlowSource }
 ```

+We shall see in section 3.2 as how we used this for making a one-for-all query which can be used to find all such paths where we start from a `RemoteFlowSource` and end at `buildConstraintViolationWithTemplate`

 ### 1.2 Sink

 As we know where the actual vulnerability exists, i.e. `buildConstraintViolationWithTemplate`, writing the sink was trivial.